anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A successful person is one who can lay a firm foundation with the bricks that others throw at him or her.
+Quote: He who is taught to live upon little owes more to his father's wisdom than he who has a great deal left him does to his father's care.

-By: David Brinkley
+By: William C. Menninger